 - Inverted V: In this type of network, a subordinate is allowed to communicate with his immediate superior as well as his superior’s superior also.
 However, in the latter case, only ordained communication takes place.

 2. Informal Communication

-The informal communication spreads rapidly, often gets distorted and it is very difficult to detect the source of such communication.
-It also leads to rumors which are not true.
-People’s behavior is often affected by the rumors and informal discussions which sometimes may hamper the work environment.
+Informal communication spreads rapidly, often gets distorted and it is very difficult to detect the source of such communication.
+It also leads to rumours which are not true.
+People’s behaviour is often affected by rumours and informal discussions which sometimes may hamper the work environment.

 However, sometimes these channels may be helpful as they carry information rapidly and, therefore, may be useful to the manager at times.
 Informal channels are also used by the managers to transmit information in order to know the reactions of his/her subordinates.

 Learn more about 7 C’s of Communication here in detail.

 - Single strand: In this network, each person communicates with the other in a sequence.

 - Gossip network: In this type of network, each person communicates with all other persons on a non-selective basis.

 - Probability network: In this network, the individual communicates randomly with other individuals.

 - Cluster Network: In this network, the individual communicates with only those people whom he trusts.
 Out of these four types of networks, the Cluster network is the most popular in organizations.